Alaska Range Mountaineering Overview

 Practicing self arrest on the Ruth Glacier.
 AAI Collection

-This scenic and action packed ten-day program provides a complete training in the foundation of skills used in alpine and expedition climbing.
+This scenic and action packed ten-day private programs, provid a complete training in the foundation of skills used in alpine and expedition climbing.
 While developing a solid and complete set of climbing skills, you will also learn glacier travel and crevasse rescue procedures as well as techniques for route finding and hazard assessment.
-We use skis or showshoes for movement on the glacier, and anyone with basic ski skills will feel comfortable on this terrain.
+We use skis or snowshoes for movement on the glacier, and anyone with basic ski skills will feel comfortable on this terrain.
 By the end of the program, you should be technically qualified to make intermediate level ascents in any of the world's glaciated ranges and to join us on a Denali expedition.

 Build a strong foundation of snow and ice climbing skills